johnthotekat/weathersimulator/README.md

 WeatherSimulationService weatherSimultionService=ServiceFactory.getWeatherSimulationServiceInstance();
 List<WeatherSimulatorRecord> records=weatherSimultionService.generateWeatherSimulationData(resultData);
 ```

-The execution of the WeatherSimulator starts from `WeatherServiceHandler.java` .

 ## Running the tests
 WeatherServiceHandler.java class can be used to simulate the weather data after the simulator is configured with proper values in the properties file.